The Karate Kid Part II: Plot

 Daniel unintentionally exposes corruption in Chozen's grocery business during an encounter in the village.
-Chozen accuses Daniel of insulting his honor, and they have a series of confrontations.
+Chozen accuses him of insulting his honor, and they have a series of confrontations.
 The feud escalates when Chozen and his cronies attack Daniel and vandalize Miyagi's family property, but Miyagi fends them off.

-He and Daniel plan to return home before the situation worsens, but Sato threatens to destroy the village if Miyagi refuses to fight.
-Miyagi finally agrees on the condition that Sato relinquishes land ownership to the villagers, describing it as a "small price" to pay for honor; Sato reluctantly agrees.
+Miyagi and Daniel plan to return home before the situation worsens, but Sato threatens to destroy the village if Miyagi refuses to fight.
+He finally agrees on the condition that Sato relinquishes land ownership to the villagers, and Sato agrees.

-On the day of the fight, a typhoon strikes the village forcing everyone to take shelter.
+A typhoon strikes the village on the day of the fight, forcing everyone to seek shelter.
 Sato's dojo collapses, leaving him trapped in the wreckage.
-Miyagi and Daniel rush to rescue him, and Daniel later ventures back out to save a child trapped in a nearby bell tower.
-Sato orders Chozen to help, but when he refuses, Sato rushes to assist Daniel himself.
-He publicly shames his nephew and disowns him.
-An enraged Chozen runs off into the storm in disgrace.
+Miyagi and Daniel rush to rescue him, and Daniel later ventures back out to save a child trapped on a nearby bell tower.
+Sato orders Chozen to help, but when he refuses, he rushes to assist Daniel.
+He publicly shames his nephew and disowns him, and an enraged Chozen runs off into the storm in disgrace.

-The next day, Sato returns, asking for Miyagi's forgiveness.
-He vows to help rebuild the village and relinquish the title to the villagers.
+Sato returns the next day with a work crew to help rebuild the village, asking Miyagi's forgiveness and handing over the deed.
 He also agrees to host the O-bon festival in a nearby ceremonial castle, inviting Daniel to join.
 During the celebration, a vengeful Chozen ziplines into the presentation and takes Kumiko hostage, demanding to fight Daniel to the death.
 Daniel fights bravely but is eventually overwhelmed by Chozen.

-Miyagi, Sato, and the crowd respond by twisting handheld drums in unison, inspiring Daniel to utilize the drum technique to defeat Chozen.
-Daniel grabs the vanquished Chozen and threatens to end his life saying, "Live or die, man?!"
-Chozen chooses death, but remembering how Miyagi handled Kreese earlier, Daniel instead playfully tweaks Chozen's nose and drops him to the ground.
-The onlookers cheer as Daniel and Kumiko embrace.
+Miyagi, Sato, and the crowd respond by twisting den-den daikos in unison, inspiring Daniel to use the drum technique to defeat Chozen.
+He then grabs the vanquished Chozen and threatens to end his life, who urges Daniel to kill him.
+However, mirroring how Miyagi handled Kreese earlier, Daniel instead playfully tweaks Chozen's nose and drops him to the ground.
+The onlookers cheer as he and Kumiko embrace.